ISISNeutronMuon/InstrumentScripts/doc/source/sans/tutorial.rst

 Width=10
 Height=10
 Thick=1.0
-Measuring Beam stop for 300 frames
+Measuring Beam stop_SANS for 300 frames

 The :py:meth:`ScanningInstrument.measure` function also has a ``dae`` keyword parameter that is automatically passed to